Exercise intensity: How to measure it

 How to determine your target zone

 Use an online calculator to determine your desired target heart rate zone.
 Or, here's a simple way to do the math yourself.
-If you're aiming for a target heart rate of 70 to 85 percent, you would calculate it like this:
+If you're aiming for a target heart rate in the vigorous range of 70 to 85 percent, you would calculate it like this:

 - Subtract your age from 220 to get your maximum heart rate.